Tanyash04/RoboSort/README.md

 ## Features

-- **Automated Object Sorting:**
+- **Automated Lid Separation :**
-  Utilizes a CNN-based classifier to detect and sort various objects.
+  Utilizes a CNN-based classifier to detect the grasping point and separate lid.

 - **Robotic Control Integration:**
-  Seamless coordination between machine learning models and robotic control scripts to execute sorting tasks.
+  Seamless coordination between machine learning models and robotic control scripts to execute separation task.

 - **User Interface:**
   A web-based dashboard for monitoring system performance and managing operations.